 Young adults from the age of 10 to 24 years of age, which is the age group considered by the WHO.

 They report that adolescents are at greater suicide risk than other populations at the level.

 And that suicide attempts are more frequent than completed suicide.

 Every year around 900,000 suicides are registered in the population, of these, 200,000 occur in the pediatric, adolescent, and young adult populations.

 Likewise, it is reported that suicide as a cause of death and the method used, vary according to the culture of each country.

 Many teens that attempt suicide or commit suicide have a mental health condition.

 Therefore, they have difficulty dealing with the stress of being teenagers, such as facing rejection, failure, separations, and family crises.

-You may also like to read our article on related teen issues of anxiety How-To SPOT & DEAL with Teenage Anxiety Issues.
+You may also like to read our article on related teen issues of anxiety How to anxiety.

 They also may not be able to see that their lives can change, and that suicide is a permanent response to a temporary problem, and not a solution.